Nobel literature prize will not be awarded this year

 The world's most prestigious prizes in science, medicine, literature and peacemaking have been withheld 49 times in all since the honors based on the will of Swedish inventor Alfred Nobel began in 1901.

-No Nobel prizes at all were awarded during the World War II years of 1940-42.
-The Nobel literature prize has not been given out on seven occasions so far: 1914, 1918, 1935 and 1940-43 - in 1935 because no literature candidate was deemed worthy of the prize.
+The Nobel literature prize was not given out on seven occasions, primarily due to war but in 1935 because no candidate was deemed worthy of the prize.
+On a further seven occasions, the award has been postponed, as is proposed in this case.

+Swedish Academy member Goran Malmqvist told Sweden's TT news agency that the postponement was "a really good decision."

+"We're in a crisis and it will take time to rebuild it again," he was quoted as saying.
+He said the academy must be more open to the media, but at the same time not leak the name of the winner.